EHER/ansible-package_server/README.md

 - eher_package_server_build_path - path used to build projects
 - eher_package_server_name - name of the generated deb package
 - eher_package_server_git_repo - git repository that have the project to be packed
-- eher_package_build_command - command that will be executed on project root, before pack it
+- eher_package_server_build_command - command that will be executed on project root, before pack it
+- eher_package_server_destination_prefix - path to where the project will be extracted on package installation (default is /usr/local/<eher_package_server_name>)

 ## how it works?